tlack/node-web-repl/README.md

 Architecture notes
 ------------------

-Right now Node Web REPL creates its own Express instance, instead of plugging in to your existing routes.
+Right now Node Web REPL creates its own Express server instance, instead of plugging in to your existing routes.
 Motivation:

 * Your existing app (to which you are adding the REPL) may not use Express.
 * Separating the port numbers makes it safer against scanning (possibly).